lyngon/redgrease/docs/source/quickstart.rst

     docker run --name redis_gears --rm -d -p 127.0.0.1:6379:6379 redislabs/redisgears:1.0.6

 This will run a single Redis engine, with the Redis Gears module loaded, inside a Docker container.
-The first time you issue the command it may take a little time to lauch, as Docker needs to fetch the container image from `Docker Hub <https://hub.docker.com/r/redislabs/redisgears>`_.
+The first time you issue the command it may take a little time to launch, as Docker needs to fetch the container image from `Docker Hub <https://hub.docker.com/r/redislabs/redisgears>`_.

 Lets break the command down:

 - ``docker run`` is the base command telling Docker that we want to run a new containerized process.
 - ``--name redis_gears`` gives the name "redis_gears" to the container for easier identification.
 You can change it for whatever you like or omit it to assign a randomized name.
-- ``--rm`` instucts Docker that we want the container to be removed, in case it stops.
+- ``--rm`` instructs Docker that we want the container to be removed, in case it stops.
 This is optional but makes starting and stopping easer, although the state (and stored data) will be lost between restarts.
-- ``-d`` instructs Docker to run the contaioner in the background as a 'daemon'.
+- ``-d`` instructs Docker to run the container in the background as a 'daemon'.
 You can omit this too, but your terminal / command prompt will be hijacked by the output / logs from the container.
 Which could be interesting enough.
 - ``-p 127.0.0.1:6379:6379`` instructs Docker that we want your host computer to locally (127.0.0.1) expose port 6379 and route it to 6379 in the container.
 This is the default port for Redis communication and this argument is necessary for application on your computer to be able to talk to the Redis engine inside the Docker container.
 - ``redislabs/redisgears:1.0.6`` is the name and version of the Docker image that we want to run.
 This specific image is prepared by RedisLabs and has the Gears module pre-installed and configured.